dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 Where the parameters are the opened file resource (`res`) the buffer we want to read into (`buf`), and the number of bytes (`nbytes`) we want to read.

 The read function will return the number of bytes read, and in case of failure -1.
-Like all other vfs functions, what the read will acutally do is verify the resource and then call the fs driver function to read data from an opened file and fill the `buf` buffer.
+Like all other vfs functions, what the read will actually do is verify the resource and then call the fs driver function to read data from an opened file and fill the `buf` buffer.

 Internally the file `impl` keeps track of a 'read head' which points to the last byte that was read.
 The next read() call will start reading from this byte, before updating the pointer itself.